Printer Friendly Version Of

 ARTICLE V. Committees

 Section 1.
 Committee on Publications.

-(a) There shall be a Committee on Publications, consisting of the immediate Past President, the Secretary, and six members elected by the voting membership of the Association, two each year for staggered three-year terms.
+(a) There shall be a Committee on Publications, consisting of the immediate Past President, the Secretary, and nine members elected by the voting membership of the Association, three each year for staggered three-year terms.
 The Committee shall choose a chair from among the elected members who have served at least one year on the Committee.